 “Trees under the greatest water stress produced oils with excessive bitterness, very high pungency, and woody, herbaceous flavors.
 Although all irrigation treatments produced oils of ‘extra virgin’ quality, oil chemical and sensory characteristics indicate that intermediate irrigation provided the best overall balance in oil quality.”

-If every drop of vegetable oil in the U.S. were replaced with Cultured Oil, we would save about 430 billion gallons of fresh water every year, the equivalent of about 25 billion showers.
+If every drop of vegetable oil in the U.S. were replaced with Zero Acre oil, we would save about 430 billion gallons of fresh water every year, the equivalent of about 25 billion showers.

 We can keep showering, but we should stop eating vegetable oils.